erikwijmans/erikwijmans.github.io/content/publication/ver.md

 * Aync mitigates the straggler effect by implicitly collecting a variable amount of experience from each environment -- more from fast-to-simulate environments and less from slow ones.
 * Both Sync and Aync
     use a fixed rollout length, $T$ steps of experience.
-    Our key insight is that while a fixed rollout length may simplify an implementation, it is \emph{not} a requirement for RL.
+    Our key insight is that while a fixed rollout length may simplify an implementation, it is _not_ a requirement for RL.

 These two key observations naturally  lead us to _variable experience rollout_ (VER), _i.e._ collecting rollouts with a variable number of steps.